UETTDRRF06B + HLTAID00

 LOW VOLTAGE RESCUE & CPR

-The LVR CPR course starts as soon as you sign up, log in and select the course.
+Once a group has applied and students provided access, the LVR CPR course starts as soon as you sign up and log in.
 You can stop your LVR CPR course and resume exactly where you left it by signing back in with your email address and password.

 Once you have completed this online LVR CPR course, your assessor will assess your work and you will attend a face to face practical session.
 Upon successful completion, your Statement of Attainment will be emailed to you.